Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Numerous independent electronic and print media organizations operate in Bosnia-Herzegovina; however, most are closely aligned to either economic or political interests.
+Numerous independent electronic and print media organizations operate in BiH, but most are closely aligned to either economic or political interests.
 Some media owners perceive that their economic well-being depends on their good relationships with various political figures, and the government also strongly influences media coverage through its advertising subsidies.
 This most likely explains the lack of editorials critical of influential politicians among certain media holdings.
-Moreover, overtly critical media outlets tend to have difficulties attracting advertising revenue and are subjected to unannounced inspections by the financial police.
-Many journalists are inadequately paid and face a challenging economic situation.
-In November, employees of the state television stations Radio Television of Republika Srpska and Federation Television organized a 20-minute strike because of four-month arrears on their salaries.
-Internet access is open and unrestricted.
+Overtly critical media outlets tend to have difficulty attracting advertising revenue, which has led to self-censorship.
+Many journalists are inadequately paid and face challenging economic conditions.
+Managers at privately owned media outlets were responsible for the bulk of violations of journalists’ employee rights in 2006; a number of journalists reported working without legally mandated contracts and health benefits.
+Internet access is unrestricted, and although the number of users in BiH has increased dramatically in recent years, it remains low for the region at 17 percent of the population.